sourcebox/clap-test-host/README.md

           parameter to specify which file to load the plugin from.

   -m, --midi-port <PORT_NO>
-          Opens the MIDI input with the given port number instead of the last one.
+          Opens the MIDI input with the given port number instead of the last found.

   -h, --help
           Print help (see a summary with '-h')